-Your skilled nursing facility benefits are based upon the date of nursing facility after one benefit period has ended, a new benefit period begins.
+Your skilled nursing facility benefits are based upon the date of for 60 days in a row.
+If you go into a hospital or a skilled nursing facility after one benefit period has ended, a new benefit period begins.
 There is no limit to the number of benefit periods.